 Types of Tradescantia Pallida

 Three common variations of the Tradescantia pallida plant exist today, but there are also other hybrids and variegates this compilation doesn’t include.
-The types of T. pallida we discuss are commercially sold for their gorgeous appearances, though, so we’ll only focus on these for your convenience.
+The types of T. pallida we discuss are commercially sold for their gorgeous purple foliage appearances, though, so we’ll only focus on these for your convenience.

 All T. pallida require the same amount of care and respond similarly to sunlight, watering, and other plant care routines.